livewire/docs/source/docs/quickstart.blade.md

 Let's add some text to the view so we can see something tangible in the browser.

 @tip
-Livewire components MUST have a single root element (just like you're used to in Vue).
+Livewire components MUST have a single root element.
 @endtip

 @codeComponent([